DevAly/php_rst/docs/index.rst

 SYNOPSIS
 ========

-int function strpos( string haystack, mixed needle, int $offset = 0 )
+.. function:: strpos(haystack, value, [, offset=0])

-Find the position of the first occurrence of a substring in a string
+   Find the position of the first occurrence of a substring in a string.

+   :param haystack: String being searched
+   :param needle: String being searched for
+   :param offset: Search offset from beginning of string
+   :type haystack: string
+   :type value: mixed
+   :type offset: integer
+   :rtype: Position of needle

 DESCRIPTION
 ===========